Selling Dreams in the Age of Speculative Technology

 Quantum computing may indeed prove transformative in theory, but in practice—when measured by economic efficiency, energy use, and scalability—it is likely to be outperformed, at least for now and for the foreseeable future, by the relentless progress of GPUs coupled with HBM memory.

 A similar illusion persists in robotics.
 Human-like robots command attention because they resemble us, yet their enormous energy demands and control complexity make them inefficient for most practical purposes.
+Just as airplanes do not flap their wings like birds—because biological flight relies on elastic deformation and continuous compliance adjustment that rigid structures cannot replicate—robots lacking intrinsic elastic adaptability face fundamental limits in performing human-like tasks.
 Bipedal locomotion requires constant dynamic stabilization, precise foot-contact transitions, and intricate sensorimotor coordination—tasks that drain vast computational and power resources.
 If humanoid robots continue to falter in diverse, unpredictable environments, they will remain spectacles rather than tools—initially fascinating, then repetitive—sustained by grand narratives and relentless storytelling to justify continued funding.
 Achieving autonomous operation without external power, while maintaining elastic adaptability and seamless, human-like motion, remains an unsolved challenge bordering on the impossible with current technology.

-Yet this critique should not obscure a crucial reality: robots are indispensable for improving productivity in aging societies.
-As the working-age population shrinks and demand for healthcare and elderly support grows, automation is no longer a luxury—it’s a necessity.
-In hospitals, nursing homes, and even private residences, assistive and service robots can reduce physical strain on caregivers, deliver supplies, and enable older adults to live more independently.
-Practical robotics—focused on function rather than form—offers real social and economic value in a world where human labor is becoming scarce.
+This critique, however, should not obscure a crucial reality: robotics is becoming indispensable in aging societies.
+As the working-age population shrinks and demand for healthcare and elderly support grows, automation is no longer optional.
+In hospitals, nursing facilities, and private homes, assistive robots can reduce physical strain on caregivers, handle routine logistics, and help older adults maintain independence.
+Robotics that prioritizes function over form offers genuine social and economic value in a world where human labor is increasingly scarce.

-In this light, simpler robotic forms—wheeled, tracked, or articulated-arm systems—may lack theatrical appeal, but they are already transforming manufacturing, logistics, and healthcare with quiet, measurable efficiency.
-Still, as seen in the stock market over the past week (October 27–November 3, 2025), investors continue to pour capital into humanoid robotics, while collaborative and industrial robots receive far less attention.
-It’s a revealing pattern: in technology markets, spectacle often outperforms substance—at least until the stories stop selling.
+Viewed this way, simpler robotic platforms—wheeled systems, tracked robots, or articulated arms—may lack theatrical appeal, but they are already delivering measurable gains in manufacturing, logistics, and healthcare.
+Yet, as recent stock-market trends show, investment continues to flow disproportionately toward humanoid robots, while practical collaborative and industrial systems receive far less attention.
+It is a familiar pattern: in technology markets, spectacle often outperforms substance—at least until the stories stop selling.

 Another example can be found in nuclear fusion research, a field that has promised a breakthrough for decades.
 Fusion is often described as the ultimate clean energy source—“the power of the sun on Earth.”
 The vision is inspiring, but the reality remains punishingly complex.
 Each new experimental reactor demands tens of billions of dollars and decades of construction, yet delivers only marginal progress toward the elusive goal of sustained net energy gain.
 Despite these persistent difficulties, the narrative of “near-future success” keeps the funding cycle alive, attracting new investment every few years.
 In practice, fusion has become less a race toward commercialization and more a long-running story that sells hope—a scientific ideal repackaged as a financial instrument.